ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2026-01-09-tips-for-clean-python-code.md

   # Verify the contents
 ```

+Here, we have created [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) to pass mocked instances of S3 client and S3 bucket name to our test, making the dependencies explicit.
+Using Moto also helps us avoid testing implementation details: instead of asserting that a specific `put_object` call was made, we can simply read the object from mock S3 and verify that the expected object is found.

-Using Moto library does not, in my opinion, remove the need to make dependencies explicit.
+Using Moto library does not remove the need to make dependencies explicit.
 Explicit dependencies make the code easier to reason about and therefore easier to change and maintain.
+So even when using Moto, I prefer to write code where the S3 client (or any similar storage client of our own) is passed as an explicit dependency to all the functions that depend on it.

 ### Raise exceptions